Far Centaurus: Plot summary

-Publication
+Publications

 The idea for "Far Centaurus" arose in a discussion between van Vogt and John W. Campbell, publisher of Astounding.
 In a letter to van Vogt, Campbell lays out the entire concept, in which a sleeper ship arrives at its destination to find its target planet already colonized.
 Although van Vogt made changes to some of the details, the basic concept remained largely unchanged.

 The story was first published in the January 1944 edition of Astounding, and later as part of the 1952 collection Destination: Universe!
 It was one of three stories used as the basis for one of van Vogt's fix-up novels, 1970's Quest for the Future.
 It was once again published in its original form in 2003's Transfinite: The Essential A.E. van Vogt.

 Several third party collections have also featured the story, such as Robert Silverberg's 1973 anthology Deep Space: Eight Stories of Science Fiction and Isaac Asimov's 1981 The Great Science Fiction Stories: Volume 6: 1944.
 It has appeared in about a dozen collections in total.

 The story was also used, almost verbatim and without crediting van Vogt, in 1951's graphic novel story "The Long Trip", published in Weird Fantasy.
 Weird Fantasy was infamous for its copyright violations of this sort.

 Much less well known, van Vogt's "Centaurus II" concerns the voyage of the second ship to make the trip, a generation ship that never completes its voyage.
-Although showing similar themes and components, the story is not a considered a sequel, as it involves an entirely unrelated plot.
+Although showing similar themes and components, the story is not considered a sequel, as it involves an entirely unrelated plot.